Open-Systems-Pharmacology/OSMOSES/Documentation/Modularization-concept.md

 - **PK-Sim snapshot**: part of the PK-Sim module allowing the re-creation of the PK-Sim module.
 - **Model**: A combination of modules.
+- **Model structure**: Structural definition of the model, including the containers, connections, species, and active and passive processes, but excluding the parametrization and initial conditions of the final simulation.
 - **Simulation**: Combination of the **model** and the results of a simulation of this model. *Note:* The distinction between a model and a simulation is not obvious in the OSPS, and these terms are interchangeable to a greater extent.
 - **MoBi-project**: A MoBi-file (e.g. *.mbp3) containing modules, models, observed data, etc.
 - [*Initial Conditions (IC) BB*](BuildingBlocks/InitialConditions-BB.md): formerly known as Molecule Start Values.